Dikesh01/digital-clock/Readme.md

 <h3>Hello guys!
-I am goind to share with you a simple project i.e.</h3>
+I am going to share with you a simple project i.e.</h3>

 <h1>Digita-Clock</h1>